PaddlePaddle/docs/doc/fluid/beginners_guide/install/install_Docker_en.md

 	#enter the started container
 	docker attach [Name of container]
 ```
-* If you are new with Docker, please refer ro information on the Internet, such as [Docker Tutorial](http://www.runoob.com/docker/docker-hello-world.html)
+* If you are new with Docker, please refer to information on the Internet, such as [Docker Tutorial](http://www.runoob.com/docker/docker-hello-world.html) .

 ## How to Unload